shaharhalutz/mturk-manage/README.md

 - 'AskExtraData' - after recording has ended as for more items that the worker may have forgoten to mention. (is saved in 'MturkAssignments' table in 'extraData' column.)

+- 'ExtraDataSubmitDelay' - defines after how many seconds will be an automatic submit for the extra data form.

 (*) here is an example JSON file:  "template.example.json":
 ```javascript
 {